ManbirJudge/minecraft-resource-converter/readme.md

 # Minecraft Reource Converter
 This is a simple app that can convert your Minecraft Java resource packs to be used on Minecraft Bedrock i.e. Minecraft PE, Minecraft for XBoxes, Minecraft for Playstations, Mincraft for Windows 10 and others.

+## Plan
+- Complete the identity patterns
+- Optimize the program

+## Contributors
+- Me for now ...